- Initial Consultation

 - Social skills groups or seminars:

 Participation in a social skills group can be helpful in developing skills useful in relationships, as well as in educational or work settings.
+Please note that the Adult Autism Spectrum Program at Penn is now offering a Spectrum Skills Group for college, graduate and professional students (see the description above).

 - Medication treatment: